corecoding/Vitals/README.md

 Installation by package manager
 -------------------------------

-Fedora has packaged this extension.
+Fedora has packaged an older version of this extension.
 You can install it by running:

 `yum -y install gnome-shell-extension-cpu-temperature`